jettmarlowe/til/databricks/list_secrets.md

 # Secrets Management in Databricks Notebook

-Working within a Databricks notebook, list out all the scopes and key names Remove the keys that are no longer needed and rotate the remaining keys as needed.
+Working within a Databricks notebook, list out all the scopes and key names.
+Remove the keys that are no longer needed and rotate the remaining keys as needed.

 ```python
 # Iterate through all your scopes set up in Databricks and print the keys